deepsense-ai/ragbits/CONTRIBUTING.md

 ## Install pre-commit

-We also have some check run via pre-commit hook.
-Setup it by:
+We also run some checks through a pre-commit hook.
+To set it up, follow these steps:

 ```
 pre-commit install